Contents: Central ventilation nozzles ⇓ Side ventilation nozzles ⇓ Heating and ventilation control panel ⇓ Heating ⇓ Air conditioner ⇓

 Air conditioner operating mode

-1. Close the side fresh air nozzles.
+1. Close the side fresh air vents.

-4. Set the maximum capacity as follows.
+4. Set the maximum performance as follows.

 Air conditioner switch